 The answer to the riddle posed by the excerpt is simple: although the Universe as a whole tends towards greater entropy, there is no reason why there cannot exist pockets or smaller units of order within the greater scheme of generally increasing disorder.
 This is in fact what all life is – a constant struggle to preserve and perpetuate its particular form of order against the Universe’s tendency towards disorder, a fact that becomes apparent following death, when the formerly living body, no longer able to keep itself together by protecting and repairing itself, is subjected to the process of decomposition and disintegration into smaller and smaller particles.

 If the Earth is able to support a vast abundance and variety of life, it is because it continually receives an enormous amount of energy every day from the Sun.
 Without this regular and prodigious input of energy, we would soon see the terrible effects of the Second Law of Thermodynamics – terrible at least from the perspective of all forms of terrestrial life.
 This solar energy is transformed, first of all, by plants into chemical energy, which, besides allowing them to grow and reproduce, is utilized by other organisms that feed on plants, which, in turn, support other forms of life.
 But at each stage of transformation, there is a significant net loss of useable energy, which accounts for the pyramidal structure of species, with plants at the base, tapering up while their numbers rapidly decrease, towards the apex predators at the top of the pyramid.
 Even after death, all organisms continue to support some form of life, such as insects, bacteria, and fungi, which decompose the dead remains into a form that can be utilized by plants so they can continue the cycle of life and death.
-Although one may wonder at the mystery of the existence of life, there is no mystery about how life on Earth is able to continue to exist and reproduce itself.
+Although one may wonder at the mystery of the existence and variety of life, there is no mystery about how life on Earth is able to continue to exist and reproduce itself.